andrija-djurovic/PDtoolkit/README.md

 produce opposite results (lead to opposite conclusions) leaving analysts in dilemma about overall conclusion.
 For that purpose we developed the function `power` which implements simple framework of power analysis of the statistical tests.
-More concretely, this function calculate power of four test used for predictive ability testing.
+More concretely, this function calculates the power of the four tests used for predictive ability testing.
 Assumption of the power analysis is that observed default rate is the real default rate, so the ultimate goal of this analysis is to quantify ability of each statistical test to detect the difference between calibrated and real